 While I bought the Chemex as a gift for my coffee-loving boyfriend (fully planning to use it myself), I was actually ready to be underwhelmed by its capabilities.
 I mean, coffee is coffee, right?
 WRONG!
 I need you to trust me on this – as someone who drinks 3 to 4 cups of coffee a day, there IS a difference.
 Believe the hype.

-Not only does it use less grounds, but it also doesn’t require a special grind.
+Not only does it use fewer grounds, but it also doesn’t require a special grind.
 All it takes is a medium grind, which is how most pre-ground coffee comes, so you’re not limited to what’s available as whole bean at the store.
-That means more flavors, more brands, more opportunity for it to be on sale – fun money saving feature numero dos.
+That means more flavors, more brands, more opportunity for it to be on sale – fun money-saving feature numero dos.
 I will say though, most of the time I still buy whole bean and grind it fresh at home.
 What can I say, I have a strong coffee game.

-But my all time favorite part of this brewer?
+But my all-time favorite part of this brewer?
 It’s STUNNING!
 It looks like an art piece in the kitchen!
-People are so blown away by this artistic brewing sculpture on my counter that it fools them into thinking my laminate counter tops are real granite!!!
+People are so blown away by this artistic brewing sculpture on my counter that it fools them into thinking my laminate countertops are real granite!!!
 Just kidding, it definitely doesn’t do that.
 But seriously, the Chemex is so intriguing with the hourglass shape and the tied wooden handle that I love to showcase it at all times.

 But to me, it’s a labor of love and I truly enjoy the process.
 It’s my zen moment in the morning where I’m not checking my phone (partially because I don’t have a free hand) and the scent when the first pour hits the grounds is pure nirvana.

 Oh!
 Almost forgot – I got my 8-cup Chemex when it was on sale for just under $23 (it was a HOT deal since it retails for around $45), the filters are around $9, and I bought an electric gooseneck kettle for $33.
-It wasn’t necessary, but my old kettle had recently broke and this style is very helpful in the slow pouring process.
+It wasn’t necessary, but my old kettle had recently broken and this style is very helpful in the slow pouring process.